 This post may contain affiliate links.
 That means if you purchase anything from these links I earn a small commission, at no extra cost to you!
 This helps support my blog, so thank you!

 If you remember, we moved into this house on September 30 and on October 5, the demo began in this dining room and it’s been a whirlwind since then.
 Remember the columns?
 The drywall structure that was posing as a light fixture?
 The eight-foot high “pass-through” to the kitchen?
 The speckled window trim?
 All gone, and good riddance to you, I say!
+It was sort of a modern style 90’s design and I’m more of a traditional gal at heart.
 Here’s a before photo to refresh your memory:

 And here is the same view today: